- 2 bunches Swiss chard

 - 6 to 8 large eggs, at room temperature

-- Lemon halves or fresh lemon juice, for serving
+- Lemon wedges or fresh lemon juice, for serving

-- Heat 3 tablespoons of the olive oil in a medium saucepan over medium high heat.
-When hot, add the onions, carrots, celery and reserved chard and beet ribs, and cook, stirring, for 4 minutes.
+Heat 3 tablespoons of the olive oil in a medium saucepan over medium high heat.
+When hot, add the onions, carrots, celery and reserved chard and beet ribs, and cook, stirring, until soft, 4 to 6 minutes.
 Add the lentils, 7 ½ cups of the vegetable stock, bay leaf, 1 ½ teaspoons salt and the black pepper.
-Bring to a simmer and cook uncovered, stirring occasionally, until lentils are just tender, about 30 minutes.
+Bring to a simmer and cook uncovered, stirring occasionally, until lentils are just tender, 20 to 25 minutes.
 Take care not to overcook or lentils will become mushy.
 Set lentils aside to cool to lukewarm in the cooking liquid, then strain in a colander and discard the cooking liquid.
-Place the warm lentils in a bowl and add the red and yellow bell peppers, parsley, balsamic vinegar and the extra virgin olive oil.
+Place the warm lentils in a bowl and add the red and yellow bell peppers, parsley, vinegar and the extra virgin olive oil.
 Toss well to combine and adjust seasoning if necessary.

 In a large skillet over medium heat, add 3 tablespoons of the remaining olive oil.
 When hot, add the garlic and crushed red pepper and cook until fragrant, 30 to 45 seconds.
 Add the chard and beet greens, in batches, stirring between additions, until the greens wilt slightly.
 Cook, stirring, for 2 minutes.
 Add the remaining stock and remaining ½ teaspoon of salt and continue to cook until greens are just tender, 3 to 4 minutes longer.